-Best Agents to use in Valorant: Every character ranked | Dexerto.com
+Best Valorant Agents to use on patch 1.12: Every character ranked - Dexerto

 Valorant incorporates a diverse array of characters into a high fidelity tactical shooter, which are referred to as Agents.
 While each Agent has their own unique ability set, Riot has balanced characters extremely well.

 That being said, some Agent’s strengths far out-weigh others.
 With that in mind, which character should you look towards mastering so you can dominate inside the server?
-We’ve ranked every Valorant Agent to bring you the ultimate tier list.
+We’ve ranked every Valorant Agent to bring you the ultimate tier list along with helpful guides to help you along the way!

 Valorant’s S-tier Agents